juadiegaitan/GEN242-2016/mydoc/mydoc_tutorial_02.md

 * __Nano__: A simple terminal-based editor which is default on modern Debian systems.
 * __Atom__: Modern text editor developed by GitHub project.

+### Why does it matter?

+To work efficiently on remote systems like a computer cluster, it is essential to learn how to work in a pure command-line interface.
+GUI interfaces like RStudio and similar coding environments are not suitable for this.
+In addition, there is a lot of value of knowing how to work in an environment that is not restricted to a specific programming language.
+Therefore, this class embraces RStudio where it is useful, but for working on remote systems like biocluster, it uses Vim and Tmux.
+Both are useful for many programming languages.
+Combinded with the `vim-r` plugin they provide a powerful command-line working environment for R.

 ### Vim overview

 The following opens a file (here `myfile`) with vim